Tu B’Shvat 2017

 Our companion includes chevrutas you can do at your seder table, sources of spiritual insight, questions for discussion, and even songs you can sing.
 It is a great resource for anyone who wants to celebrate Tu B’Shvat, while learning and sharing the wisdom it holds.
 You can find a PDF version of our companion at the bottom of the page and you can contact us using the form at the bottom of this page to have physical copies of our beautiful companion mailed to your home or organization for free.

-In addition to our Companion, our educators and staff and readily available to answer your questions, help you organize a seder, help you locate one near you, and supply you with the tools you need to participate in this global event.
+In addition to our Companion, our educators and staff are readily available to answer your questions, help you organize a seder, help you locate one near you, and supply you with the tools you need to participate in this global event.

 This year, Livnot is partnering with Hazon, an organization that has been working to create healthier and more sustainable communities in the Jewish world and beyond.
 Their Tu B’Shvat Seder and Sourcebook is available for download here, and makes a wonderful resource to supplement your Tu B’Shvat seder.